Starring Kate Jones, Lisa Saeboe, Louise Molesworth and Kevin Gilligan. Directed by Lisa Saeboe and Kate Jones.

 Bob Mathias, Rosanna Schiaffino and Alberto Lupo

 Though the fight scenes are rather lacklustre, the production has some handsome sets (including a bull-headed entrance to the labyrinth), there are lots of leggy, scantily-clad women, and the film features male leads who are not the muscled bodybuilder-types usually cast in these roles (Bob Mathias was an American decathlete who won gold medals at the 1948 and 1952 Olympic Games).
-Rosanna Schiaffino is quite striking looking, resembling Sophia Loren in some ways, and her acting skills are decent enough to enable her play the two sisters as quite different characters.
+Rosanna Schiaffino is quite striking looking, resembling Sophia Loren in some ways, and her acting skills are decent enough to enable her to play the two sisters as quite different characters.

 US three sheet poster